best beaches in the caribbean

 11. Big Major Cay (Pig Beach), The Bahamas

 Located on Big Major Cay, just a stone’s throw from the more accessible Staniel Cay in the Exumas Islands, this beach is home to between 20 and 25 pigs.
-A favorite day trip from Staniel Cay, you’ll find plenty of opportunities to reach the beach with a small group on a relaxing catamaran ride, with lunch provided.
+Pig Beach is a favorite day trip from Staniel Cay, and you’ll find plenty of opportunities to reach the beach with a small group on a relaxing catamaran ride, with lunch provided.

 seven mile beach jamaica